carvel-dev/carvel/site/content/vendir/docs/develop/vendir-spec.md

   - # path lives relative to directory path # (required)
     path: github.com/cloudfoundry/cf-k8s-networking

+    # skip fetching if the config for this path has not changed since the last sync
+    # optional, `false` by default, available since v0.36.0
+    # use `vendir sync --lazy=false` to forcefully sync when needed
+    lazy: true

     # uses git to clone Git repository (optional)
     git:
       # http or ssh urls are supported (required)